AhmedMCS/2048-Game/README.md

 # 2048 Game

 This repository contains the implementation of the 2048 game using array manipulation.
-The game is developed in Java and provides a fully functional version of the popular 2048 puzzle game.
+I developed this in Java and provided a fully functional version of the popular 2048 puzzle game.

 ## Features